Time Zones in Slovakia

 what is the dialing code for Slovakia?

 The international dialing code for Slovakia is +421.
-If you are calling a Slovak mobile phone, office line, hotel, or government office from abroad, you should enter the number in international format beginning with +421 followed by the local number without the domestic trunk prefix where applicable.
+If you are calling a Slovak mobile or landline number from abroad, you start with this country code before the local number.